 Shark has prioritised suction power over a long battery life.
 This makes sense, as the CH950UKT is designed for quick cleaning jobs, but it’s important to have realistic expectations of how long the battery lasts.

-The battery is also sealed into the unit on the Shark, so you don’t have the option to swap batteries to extend the run time.
+It’s unfortunate that the battery is sealed into the unit on the Shark though.
+We always prefer it when vacuums provide the option of swapping batteries to extend the run time.
 There’s not even a lower power setting to extend battery life.

 Shark HandVac CH950UKT Tools and Accessories